cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 ## Feeling embarrassed, ashamed, at fault

+If a victim feels like they did something wrong, they will not share crucial details about their experience.
+People don't report when they are not aware that what they experienced warrants finding help.

 ## Not knowing what the options are for reporting

+Because victims don't know what a cybercrime is (in legal terms), they don't know who to turn to for help, and are often unable to find help to begin with.
+They stop reporting when they are overwhelmed by an ambiguous process.

 ## Being disappointed or intimidated by law enforcement in the past

+If this doesn't happen their faith becomes mistrust and they are not likely to report in the future.
+For those who have had negative interactions with the police before,  reporting a cybercrime to the police can feel like a dead-end.
+When victims complete a report, they expect follow-up and respect from the police.
+If police are not responsive to victims, victims avoid going to them for help when another incident occurs.